Research & Development

 Noise from aircraft during take-off and landing is a serious issue for communities around airports.
 The International Civil Aviation Organization (ICAO) set stricter standards on noise around airports.
 The standards are expected to become even more stringent in the near future.
 Airports limit the available time for takeoff and landing of noisy aircraft, and take-off and landing fees are charged depending on the aircraft noise level.
 With air traffic volume expected to grow to approximately 2.6 its current volume over the next 20 years, increasing demand for quieter aircraft that reduce current noise level is expected.
 Early-generation jet engines were major noise sources of aircraft because they generate larger noise while increasing output power for takeoff and landing.
 However, the development of low noise technologies of jet engines has helped achieve substantial noise reduction compared to these early jet engines.
 Recent aircraft with low-noise jet engines have markedly lowered overall airport noise levels.
 To reduce aircraft noise levels further, special attention must be devoted to aerodynamic noise by airframes (airframe noise), which begins to exceed engine noise as the pilot closes the engine throttle during approach procedures.

-The FQUROH (Flight demonstration of QUiet technology to Reduce nOise from High-lift configurations) mission is intended to reduce airframe noise, a large fraction of which comes from high-lift devices (flap and slat) and landing gears, and to verify the feasibility of practical application of airframe noise reduction technologies.
+The FQUROH (Flight demonstration of QUiet technology to Reduce nOise from High-lift configurations) project is intended to reduce airframe noise, a large fraction of which comes from high-lift devices (flap and slat) and landing gears, and to verify the feasibility of practical application of airframe noise reduction technologies.

 JAXA has been working on airframe noise reduction technology in cooperation with Japanese aircraft industries and universities, and NASA.
 Its research activities extend from basic studies to practical technology development: fundamental technologies to study airframe noise such as computational fluid dynamics (CFD), computational aeroacoustics (CAA), and experimental methods using wind tunnels; study on physical understanding of noise generation from high-lift devices and landings; and noise reduction technologies which will be applicable to actual aircraft.